Thank you for your patience as I update (and upgrade) my business, website and life.

 Kim Sutton

-Dear friend, it’s important you know and trust I will ALWAYS be honest with you… EVEN when it means admitting the messy, ugly truths of my own entrepreneurial journey… And I have a lot of messy, ugly truths.
+Dear friend, it’s important you know and trust I will ALWAYS be honest with you… EVEN when it means admitting the messy, ugly truths of my own journey… And I have a lot of messy, ugly truths.

 For example, I, Kim Sutton, know what it’s like to…